Riggs Road Line: Background

-Routes P15 and P16 provides service along Riggs Road between Fort Totten station and Adelphi or Calverton.
+Routes P15 and P16 provide service along Riggs Road between Fort Totten station and Adelphi (P15) or White Oak Adventist Medical Center (P16).
 Route P15 operates in the weekday peak-hour direction only while route P16 operates daily.
-The line operates every 20–30 minutes during weekday peak hours, 35 minutes at all other times on weekdays, and 55-65 on the weekends.
+The line operates every 10-20 minutes during weekday peak hours, 20-30 minutes at all other times on weekdays, and 30-60 minutes on the weekends.

-Routes P15 and P16 operates from Bladensburg division but had some trips operated by Northern division during peak hours until 2018.
-The line utilized articulated buses due to its high ridership volume.
+Routes P15 and P16 operate from Bladensburg division but had some trips operated by Northern division during peak hours until 2018.
+The line formerly utilized articulated buses due to its high ridership volume.